2015 University of Louisville basketball sex scandal

-The 2015 University of Louisville basketball sex scandal involved National Collegiate Athletic Association (NCAA) rules violations committed by the University of Louisville (U of L) men's basketball program.
-The scandal centered around improper benefits given by former Director of Basketball Operations and Louisville player Andre McGee to prospective players and former Louisville players.
+The 2015 University of Louisville basketball sex scandal involved National Collegiate Athletic Association (NCAA) rules violations committed by the University of Louisville men's basketball program.

+The scandal centered around improper benefits given by Andre McGee, a former Louisville player who was then serving as Director of Basketball Operations, to prospective players and former Louisville players.
+An investigation of the program was joined by the NCAA and the FBI.
+As a result of the investigation, Louisville's basketball program was punished with sanctions.

 Katina Powell

 In October 2015, Yahoo!
 Sports reported that the University of Louisville was investigating allegations made by Katina Powell, who described herself as a madam.
 Powell alleged that she had been paid several thousand dollars from 2010 to 2014 to provide women to dance for and have sex with Cardinals players and recruits.
 Many of the alleged parties took place at Minardi Hall, the men's basketball dormitory; others took place at off-campus locations.
 The allegations came out in advance of the release of Breaking Cardinal Rules: Basketball and the Escort Queen, a book written by Powell and Indianapolis-based investigative journalist Dick Cady.
-In the book, Powell named Andre McGee, a former Cardinals assistant and in 2015 the team's director of operations, as having paid her for these services.
+In the book, Powell named Andre McGee, a former Cardinals assistant who was the team's director of operations in 2015, as having paid her for these services.